datastax/cpp-driver/topics/building/README.md

          within the driver; defaults to `On`.

 __\*\*\*__ Use the `CASS_USE_ZLIB` CMake option to enable/disable zlib support.
-           Disabling this option will disable DataStax Constellation support within the driver; defaults to `On`.
+           Disabling this option will disable DataStax Astra support within the driver; defaults to `On`.

 ## Linux/Mac OS